 Read more about product certification, “Product Certifications: Why Your Products Should Be Certified?”

 All of our GFCI receptacles carry this safety seal.

 Since 1961 when the Rucker Manufacturing Company created GFCI receptacles they have been the receptacle of choice in the home setting.
 “What is a GFCI Receptacle?”, “What Is the Difference between a GFCI Receptacle & a GFI Outlet?”, and “Which GFCI Do I Use and Where?”

-Many city and state safety organizations strictly enforce the use of UL-listed products in construction and wiring of buildings.
-Check with local building codes in your area before installing any Non-UL product of any product not certified by a safety organization.
+Many city and state safety organizations strictly enforce the use of UL-listed products in the construction and wiring of buildings.
+To avoid doing more work than necessary be sure to check the local building codes in your area before installing any non-UL products or any product that is not certified by a safety organization.
 The main organization you want to pay attention to is the NFPA or National Fire Protection Association.

-You may have products that are from 2003, and you may be worried that they do not function the same as a newer item.
+Products that are from 2003, may have you worried that they don’t function the same as a newer item.
 This is not entirely true.
 Since some products sit on store shelves for a few years until all inventory is exhausted, they are exempt from being pulled off of shelves, and being retested.
-They are still safe to use, so don’t think you must replace all GFCI Receptacles from that year, just be aware that standards are constantly changing.
+GFCI receptacles, for example, from 2003 are still safe to use.
+You just need to be aware that the standards are constantly changing.

 Find out more about when to change your outlets, “When to Change Your Outlets”

 It is because of these new requirements that GFCI receptacles are now approved for damp application.

 The 2006 UL list adds extra safety precautions to those previously established in 2003.